vikrant82/chat-analyzer/telegram_bot_guide.md

 *   **Functionality:** In this mode, instead of summarizing, the bot will act as a helpful AI assistant, answering general questions, providing information, or just chatting.
 It uses the context of the current conversation to inform its responses.
 *   **To deactivate:** Type `/aimode` again to toggle it back to the default Summarizer Mode.

+### Downloads

+From the UI you can export the analyzed conversation:
+- Text (.txt) and PDF (.pdf): text-only.
+- HTML (.html): includes images inline next to messages.
+- ZIP (.zip): transcript.txt, transcript_with_images.html that references images/, all image files, and a manifest.json with metadata.

 ## 4. Troubleshooting & Gotchas

 Please read this section carefully to avoid common issues.